overload-development-community/olmod/README.txt

 - Adds MP presets by Tobias

 - Allows more simultaneous sounds for large MP matches

+- Replaces default networking model with a sniper packets style, resulting in more consistent network play.
+Older clients can still play with the newer clients, but won't experience the new networking model.

+- Better synchronizes energy, ammo, weapon choice, missile counts, and devastator firing/triggering when using sniper packets.

 How does it work
 ----------------